 Court orders immediate action to protect people incarcerated in NC prisons from COVID-19 Today, in a lifesaving decision, Superior Court Judge Rozier issued an order outlining immediate actions to protect people incarcerated in our prison system from contracting COVID-19.
 He

-A few weeks ago, we wrote how the state’s proposed emergency plans for hospitals put people with disabilities at the back of the line for life-saving care.
+A few weeks ago, we wrote how the state’s proposed emergency plans for hospitals discriminates against people with disabilities, putting them at the back of the line for life-saving care.
 This is a violation of civil rights.
-So DRNC filed a complaint with the Office of
+So DRNC filed a complaint

 RALEIGH – A North Carolina Superior Court judge announced a ruling in favor of plaintiffs today, finding that plaintiffs were likely to win their claim that people incarcerated in North Carolina prisons during the COVID-19 pandemic are being held under unconstitutional